cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry-legacy.html.md

 ## <a id='applications'></a>Applications ##

-The Client class contains three application methods; apps, app and app_by_name
+The Client class contains three application methods: apps, app, and app\_by\_name.

-The 'apps' method returns a list of all the deployed applications;
+The 'apps' method returns a list of all the deployed applications:

 ~~~ruby